George Strahan (colonial administrator): Governor of Tasmania

 Strahan was appointed Governor of Tasmania in April 1880, and was knighted shortly after.
 He did not, however, take up the appointment until arriving in Hobart in December 1881.
 The long delay was caused by Strahan acting as administrator of the Cape Colony and high commissioner to Southern Africa until the arrival of Sir Hercules Robinson.

 Strahan was a popular governor in Tasmania, regarded as attentive to education, health and rural industry.
 His own health was occasionally questioned, and the spells of illness he suffered during his term were put down to having spent so many years in the tropical climates of the Caribbean and Africa.

 Strahan left Tasmania in October 1886, and returned to England via Melbourne.
 He was appointed as Governor of Hong Kong to replace Sir George Bowen, but died in Bournemouth on 17 February 1887 before he could take up the appointment.

 Legacy

 The town of Strahan on the West Coast of Tasmania was named after George Strahan in 1892.

+Strahan Street in North Hobart was built by local landowner, Alfred Winter in late 1885 and sold to the Council on the premise that they would maintain it, originally intended to be known as Winter Street, the Hobart City Council named it after George Strahan, the then Governor of Tasmania in 1886.